aws/aws-cdk/packages/@aws-cdk/aws-apigateway/README.md

 book.addMethod('DELETE');
 ```

-### Backend Integrations
+### Integration Targets

 Methods are associated with backend integrations, which are invoked when this
 method is called.
 API Gateway supports the following integrations:

  * `MockIntegration` - can be used to test APIs.
-This is the default integration
+This is the default
-   if one is not specified.
+   integration if one is not specified.
  * `LambdaIntegration` - can be used to invoke an AWS Lambda function.
  * `AwsIntegration` - can be used to invoke arbitrary AWS service APIs.
  * `HttpIntegration` - can be used to invoke HTTP endpoints.